TBD54566975/did-dht/spec/spec.md

 ~ A service that provides a [[ref:DHT]] interface to the [[ref:Pkarr]] network, extended to support this [[ref:DID]] method.

 [[def:Pkarr]]
-~ An [open source project](https://github.com/nuhvi/pkarr) which provides "simplest possible streamlined integration between the Domain Name System and peer-to-peer overlay networks, enabling self-issued public keys to function as sovereign, publicly addressable domains."
+~ An [open-source project](https://github.com/nuhvi/pkarr) that provides the "simplest possible streamlined integration between the Domain Name System and peer-to-peer overlay networks, enabling self-issued public keys to function as sovereign, publicly addressable domains."